 The Vortigaunts now have their Half Life 2 Episode 2 shiny athletic look, as opposed to their original, cretan look.
 They also don't hunch as much and are taller.

 Zombies now come in a security guard variant.
 In the original games, they only showed up in Opposing Force and Blue Shift, alongside Military zombies.
-In addition, the headcrabs now can leap off corpses if they're not headshot, a feature that was supposed to be implemented in the original Half-Life, but cut, due to it being too complex.
+In addition, the headcrabs now can leap off corpses if they're not headshot, a feature that was supposed to be implemented in the original Half-Life, but was ultimately cut due to being too complex.

 The Black Mesa facility in general is much more sensibly designed, somewhat averting the No OSHA Compliance of the original game.